KevinRapo/Test_tasks_RCC_KevinRapo/README.md

 Task 1 was solved in a regular python file, for task2 `Jupyter` seemed like the right tool, I am a big fan of Jupyter since the formatting capabilities there are very useful for such displays of text/code mix.

+If there is a desire to test these tasks locally, both the pip compatible `requirements.txt` and conda compatible `environment.yaml` are provided.

 ##  Task 1

 If running task 1, it should be launched from the subfolder, not the top-level folder, to avoid confusion with the working directory (when running from the top-level folder in VS Code, the data folder is created at the top level).